my-hiking-library/main/README.md

 - Photo-prompt history
 - Review-prompt eligibility
 - Renamed trails and areas
-- Local references to associated photographs
+- Local references to associated photos and videos

 This information is used only to provide app functionality and preferences.
 It is not sent to the developer or used for tracking.